civol/HDLRuby/README.md

 #### Shadowed signals and instances

 It is possible in HDLRuby to declare a signal or an instance whose name is identical to one used in one of the included systems.
-In such a case, the corresponding construct of the included system is still present, but is not directly accessible even if exported, they are said to be shadowed.
+In such a case, the corresponding construct of the included system is still present, but it is not directly accessible even if exported, they are said to be shadowed.

 In order to access to the shadowed signals or instances, a system must be reinterpreted as the relevant parent system using the `as` operator as follows: `as(system)`.

-For example, in the following code signal `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but is accessed using the `as` operator.
+For example, in the following code signal `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but it is accessed using the `as` operator.

 ```ruby
 system :dff_db do